What is Anemia?

 - Bleeding due to kidney and bladder tumors

 - Celiac disease (in which there is damage in the lining of the small intestine, causes malabsorption of iron ultimately leads to iron deficiency anemia)

-Pernicious anemia – in which there is, impaired absorption of vitamin B12, leads to deficiency of vitamin B12 which stops the production of normal red blood cells in the bone marrow.
+In pernicious anaemia, there is impaired absorption of vitamin B12, which leads to deficiency of vitamin B12, which stops the production of normal red blood cells in the bone marrow.

-Megaloblastic anemia – to maintain a sufficient number of healthy red bleed cells, in addition to iron both folate and vitamin B12 are necessary.
+To maintain a sufficient number of healthy red bleed cells, in addition to iron, both folate and vitamin B12 are necessary.
 A deficiency in either or both of these vitamins may result in megaloblastic anemia.

-Sickle cell anemia – is a inherited genetic disorder caused due to premature death of abnormal sickle shaped red blood cells resulting in chronic shortage of red blood cells.
+It is an inherited genetic disorder caused due to premature death of abnormal sickle shaped red blood cells resulting in chronic shortage of red blood cells.